TanWeiXuan/Multilateration_Algorithms/README.md

 ```

 ### 5. linearLeastSquaresI_YueWang
 A linear least squares method (LLS-I) based on the paper "Linear least squares localization in sensor networks" by Yue Wang (2015).
-This method solves a linearized version of the multilateration problem by formulating it as an overdetermined system and using SVD for numerical stability.
+This method solves a linearized version of the multilateration problem by formulating it as an overdetermined system.

 **Signature:**
 ```cpp